-36 Contingent liabilities
+66 Contingent liabilities

 Particulars As at

-raruculars September 30, 2022 March 31, 2022
+Particulars June 30, 2022 March 31, 2022

-Claims against the Company not acknowledged as debts 802 824
+Claims against the Company not acknowledged as debts 817 824

 a) The Company has received income tax assessment order for financial years 2006-07 and 2007-08 for the erstwhile subsidiary Mindtree Technologies Private Limited (MTPL) with demands amounting to Rs 11 and Rs 10 respectively on account of certain disallowances/ adjustments made by income tax department.
 Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
 The Company had filed an appeal with Commissioner of Income Tax (Appeals) against the demand received.
 The Company has not deposited the amount of demand with the department.
 The department has adjusted pending refunds amounting to Rs 18 against these demands.
 For the financial year 2006-07, Commissioner of Income Tax (Appeals) has granted substantial relief.
 The order giving effect to CIT(A)'s order has determined a demand of Rs 10.
 However, the same has mistakes apparent from records and the Company has filed a rectification application against the same.
-Post rectification, the Company would be eligible for a refund b) The Company has received income tax assessment order under Section 143(3) of the Income Tax Act 1961 pertaining to erstwhile subsidiary Aztecsoft Limited for the financial years 2001-02, 2002-03, 2003-04, 2004-05, 2005-06, 2007-08 and 2008-09 wherein demand of Rs 215, Rs 49, Rs 61, Rs 28, Rs 58, Rs 214 and Rs 63 respectively has been raised against the Company.
+Post rectification, the Company would be eligible for a b) The Company has received income tax assessment order under Section 143(3) of the Income Tax Act 1961 pertaining to erstwhile subsidiary Aztecsoft Limited for the financial years 2001-02, 2002-03, 2003-04, 2004-05, 2005-06, 2007-08 and 2008-09 wherein demand of Rs 215, Rs 49, Rs 61, Rs 28, Rs 58, Rs 214 and Rs 63 respectively has been raised against the Company.
 These demands have arisen mainly on account of transfer pricing adjustments made in the order.
-The Company has not accepted these orders and has been advised by its legal counsely advisors to prefer appeals before appeals before appeals before appeals before appeals before appeals before the Company has filed appeals before the Commissioner of Income Tax (Appeals) and Income Tax Department against these demands.
+The Company has not accepted these orders and has been advised by its legal counsel/ advisors to prefer appeals before appellate authorities and accordingly the Company has filed appeals before the Commissioner of Income Tax (Appeals) and Income Tax Appellate Tribunal (ITAT).
+The Company has deposited Rs 15 with the department against these demands.
 The department has adjusted pending refunds amounting to Rs 556 against these demands.